Singapore Dreaming: Plot

-Poh Huat (Richard Low), the father of the Loh family, works as a lawyer's clerk.
-He is married to Siew Luan (Alice Lim), a housewife who likes to brew liang teh (herbal tea) for the family.
+Poh Huat, the father of the Loh family, works as a lawyer's clerk.
+He is married to Siew Luan, a housewife who likes to brew herbal tea for the family.
 Poh Huat has a habit of buying lottery tickets in hope of winning and enjoying a better life.
 He also keeps newspaper cuttings of car models and condominiums and stores them in a box in his room.

-The family has one son, Seng (Dick Su), and one daughter, Mei (Yeo Yann Yann).
+The family has one son, Seng, and one daughter, Mei.
 Despite Mei's superior academic performance, the family has consistently shown favouritism for Seng.
 Even though he was ostensibly the academically poorer sibling, dropping out of school in Secondary 3, his parents still chose to fund his overseas polytechnic education instead of furthering his sister's education.
 Seng is due to return after two years at Dubois Polytechnical University (at Idaho).
-To fund his overseas studies, he had to borrow extra money from his fiancée, Irene (Serene Chen), who stays with Seng's parents.
+To fund his overseas studies, he had to borrow extra money from his fiancée, Irene, who stays with Seng's parents.

 Mei works as a secretary who maintains a friendly working relationship with her boss.
 She is due for delivery in two months' time, and for maternity leave in a month's time.
-Her husband, Chin Keong (Lim Yu-Beng), quit his job in the Singapore Armed Forces a month before and is now selling insurance, though unsuccessfully.
+Her husband, Chin Keong, quit his job in the Singapore Armed Forces a month before and is now selling insurance, though unsuccessfully.
 He is therefore belittled by Mei.
 Even though they cannot afford it, they frequently go to a condominium showroom to take a look, revealing their aspirations for a more luxurious lifestyle.

 Seng returns from the United States.
 Tensions escalate in the family between Mei and Seng, due to the family's apparent favouritism for Seng.
 Seng goes for several job interviews, but is unsuccessful.
 He becomes immensely disappointed, and lies to his family about the sanguinity of his job prospects.

 Poh Huat strikes the Toto lottery, winning S$2 million, and the family is ecstatic.
 Seng decides that he wants to try starting a business.
 He gains his father's approval, who gives him effectively unlimited funding through a credit card.
 Seng also buys a car, without Irene's knowledge.
 Irene is infuriated when she learns Seng has been overspending without working first.